If you’re like me, maybe you jump in front of that Fernseher (television) for some hard-earned Patschen-kino (slipper cinema).

 German and English subtitles are available from Netflix.

-“Wilsberg” was developed in the 1990s and is now hosted on Amazon Prime.
+“Wilsberg” was developed in the 1990s and (at the time of publication) is hosted on Amazon Prime.
 The show followed Georg Wilsberg who’s your typical, small town superhero: he’s a bookseller by day and a private eye by night.

 His private eye capabilities help keep his neighborhood safe as he uncovers petty crimes and even crimes that implicate more powerful people in his town.